Find a Document

 Water Savings Incentive Program

-The Water Savings Incentive Program is a collaborative effort between Metropolitan, its 26 public member agencies, and large water-using customers to improve water use efficiency.
+The Water Savings Incentive Program is a collaborative effort between Metropolitan, its 26 public member agencies, and large water-using non-residential customers to improve water use efficiency.
 The program offers funding for commercial, industrial, agricultural and large landscape projects that reduce water consumption.
-Funding is based on how much water projects save; with recipients receiving $0.60 per 1,000 gallons per year for a maximum of 10 years.
+Funding is based on how much water projects save.
+Customers can receive up to $0.60 per 1,000 gallons saved per year over the project life for a maximum of 10 years.
 Metropolitan has funded more than 125 projects through the Water Savings Incentive Program over the past five years.

 Projects that qualify include: